What is Neuroblastoma Cancer?

-Neuroblastoma is a type of rare childhood cancer that develops from nerve cells in the fetus called neuroblasts.
+Neuroblastoma is a type of rare childhood cancer tumor that develops from nerve cells in the fetus called neuroblasts.
 Typically, these cells mature and develop normally after birth, but occasionally, they can form cancerous tumors, causing neuroblastoma.

 Neuroblastoma tumors generally develop in the adrenal glands, which are located on top of the kidneys.
 However, they can also begin in or spread to other parts of the body, including the chest, neck, spine or spinal cord, abdomen, and bones.

-Neuroblastoma is diagnosed in approximately 800 children in the United States each year.
+Neuroblastoma cancer is diagnosed in approximately 800 children in the United States each year.
 Ninety percent of cases occur in children under five years old, though the average age of diagnosis is between one and two years old.
-Still, because neuroblastomas form from fetal nerve cells, children as young as newborns can develop tumors, and neuroblastoma accounts for 50% of all cancer cases in infants.
+Still, because neuroblastomas form from fetal nerve cells, children as young as newborns can develop these cancer tumors, and neuroblastoma accounts for 50% of all cancer cases in infants.

-Symptoms of neuroblastoma vary greatly, but the most common symptoms include:
+Neuroblastoma signs and symptoms vary greatly, but the most common symptoms include:

 • A hard, painless mass or lump in the neck or abdomen

 • Decreased appetite or unexplained weight loss